Applications are closed for the 2020-2021 Digital Humanities Fellowship Cohort. You can expect the next application cycle to launch in Fall of 2020.

 - a description of Scholars’ Lab and UVa library digital resources (content or expertise) that are relevant to the proposed project;

-- and a description of how the fellowship would be transformative for your work and your career.
+- a description of how the fellowship would be transformative for your work and your career;

 - and your availability for a 30-minute interview slot sometime on Monday, December 9th from 9:00AM-10:00AM, 11:00AM-12:00PM, or 1:30PM-4:00PM.
 This can be communicated by email or in the cover letter.
 These time slots will be used for finalist interviews.
 We’re aiming for a quicker process this year by announcing those interview times in advance, though we can work out alternatives if scheduling difficulties arise.
 If you are unavailable then, please suggest other times on or around the 9th or 10th of December.

 Questions about Grad Fellowships and the application process should be directed to Brandon Walsh.
 Applicants concerned about their eligibility, for whatever reason, are strongly encouraged to write as well.
 Completed application materials can be uploaded through the GSAS application portal.
 Please do consider this application to be part of a process - the beginning of a conversation about how we can work together.
 We highly encourage students to write to Brandon Walsh to express their interest and (once an application has been submitted) to let us know you have applied.
 Together we can begin to discuss how the Lab can be a part of your time here, with this fellowship or otherwise.